-- (m) QNH altimeter setting; - (n) supplementary information on recent weather of operational significance and, where necessary, wind shear; - (o) trend forecast, when available; and - (p) notice of current SIGMET messages. - 4.3.4 Voice-automatic terminal information service (Voice-ATIS) broadcasts - 4.3.4.1 Voice-automatic terminal information service (Voice-ATIS) broadcasts shall be provided at aerodromes where there is a requirement to reduce the communication load on the ATS VHF airground communication channels.
+- (j) cloud below 1 500 m (5 000 ft) or below the highest minimum sector altitude, whichever is greater; cumulonimbus; if the sky is obscured, vertical visibility, when available; - (k) air temperature; - (l) dew point temperature; - (m) QNH altimeter setting; - (n) supplementary information on recent weather of operational significance and, where necessary, wind shear; - (o) trend forecast, when available; and - (p) notice of current SIGMET messages. - 4.3.4 Voice-automatic terminal information service (Voice-ATIS) broadcasts - 4.3.4.1 Voice-automatic terminal information service (Voice-ATIS) broadcasts shall be provided at aerodromes where there is a requirement to reduce the communication load on the ATS VHF airground communication channels.
 When provided, they shall comprise; - (a) one broadcast serving arriving aircraft; or - (b) one broadcast serving departing aircraft; or - (c) one broadcast serving both arriving and departing aircraft; or - (d) two broadcasts serving arriving and departing aircraft respectively at those aerodromes where the length of a broadcast serving both arriving and departing aircraft would be excessively long. - 4.3.4.2 A discrete VHF frequency shall, whenever practicable, be used for Voice-ATIS broadcasts.
-If a discrete frequency is not available, the transmission may be made on the voice channel(s) of the most appropriate terminal navigation aid(s), preferably a VOR, provided the range and readability are adequate and the identification of the navigation aid is sequenced with the broadcast so that the latter is not obliterated. - 4.3.4.3 Voice-ATIS broadcasts shall not be transmitted on the voice channel of an ILS. - 4.3.4.4 Whenever Voice-ATIS is provided, the broadcast shall be continuous and repetitive. - 4.3.4.5 The information contained in the current broadcast shall immediately be made known to the ATS unit(s) concerned with the provision to aircraft of information relating to approach, landing and take-off, whenever the message has not been prepared by that (those) unit(s). - 4.3.4.6 Voice-ATIS broadcasts provided at designated aerodromes for use by international air services shall be available in the English language as a minimum. - 4.3.4.7 Where Voice-ATIS broadcasts are available in more than one language, a discrete channel should be used for each language. - 4.3.4.8 The Voice-ATIS broadcast message should, whenever practicable, not exceed 30 seconds, care being taken that the readability of the ATIS message is not impaired by the speed of the transmission or by the identification signal of a navigation aid used for transmission of ATIS.
-The ATIS broadcast message should take into consideration human performance. - 4.3.5 Data link-automatic terminal information service (D-ATIS)
+If a discrete frequency is not available, the transmission may be made on the voice channel(s) of the most appropriate terminal navigation aid(s), preferably a VOR, provided the range and readability are adequate and the identification of the navigation aid is sequenced with the broadcast so that the latter is not obliterated. - 4.3.4.3 Voice-ATIS broadcasts shall not be transmitted on the voice channel of an ILS.

+- 4.3.4.4 Whenever Voice-ATIS is provided, the broadcast shall be continuous and repetitive. - 4.3.4.5 The information contained in the current broadcast shall immediately be made known to the ATS unit(s) concerned with the provision to aircraft of information relating to approach, landing and take-off, whenever the message has not been prepared by that (those) unit(s).
+[The requirements for the provision of ATIS that applies to both Voice-ATIS and D-ATIS are contained in 4.3.6 below.] - 4.3.4.6 Voice-ATIS broadcasts provided at designated aerodromes for use by international air services shall be available in the English language as a minimum. - 4.3.4.7 Where Voice-ATIS broadcasts are available in more than one language, a discrete channel should be used for each language. - 4.3.4.8 The Voice-ATIS broadcast message should, whenever practicable, not exceed 30 seconds, care being taken that the readability of the ATIS message is not impaired by the speed of the transmission or by the identification signal of a navigation aid used for transmission of ATIS.
+The ATIS broadcast message should take into consideration human performance. - 4.3.5 Data link-automatic terminal information service (D-ATIS) - 4.3.5.1 Where a D-ATIS supplements the existing availability of Voice-ATIS, the information shall be identical in both content and format to the applicable Voice-ATIS broadcast. - 4.3.5.1.1Where real-time meteorological information is included but the data remains within the parameters of the significant change criteria, the content, for the purpose of maintaining the same designator, shall be considered identical.